Chart Color Schemes

 An assessment of population growth drivers in Dungog reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population for the Dungog statistical area (Lv2) is around 2,197.
-This figure reflects a growth of 214 people since the 2021 Census, which reported a population of 1,983.
-The increase is inferred from AreaSearch's estimation of 2,067 residents based on the latest ERP data release by the ABS (June 2024), combined with an additional seven validated new addresses since the Census date.
-This results in a population density ratio of 399 persons per square kilometer.
-The Dungog area's growth rate of 10.8% between the 2021 Census and November 2025 exceeds both the non-metro area (5.7%) and state averages, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 78.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Dungog's population is estimated at around 2,196 as of Feb 2026.
+This reflects an increase of 213 people (10.7%) since the 2021 Census, which reported a population of 1,983 people.
+The change is inferred from the resident population of 2,067 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 7 validated new addresses since the Census date.
+This level of population equates to a density ratio of 399 persons per square kilometer.
+Dungog's 10.7% growth since the 2021 census exceeded the Rest of NSW (5.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 78.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a 2021 base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Dungog area is expected to increase its population by 726 persons to reach 2,923 by 2041, reflecting a total increase of 27.9% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, a significant population increase in the top quartile of Australia's non-metropolitan areas is forecast, with the suburb of Dungog expected to increase by 726 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 27.9% in total over the 17 years.

 Frequently Asked Questions - Population